-Companies must submit a corporate income tax return to the tax department supported by audited financial statements complying with IFRS.
-They must also submit other ad hoc returns, such as:
+Companies must submit a corporate income tax return to the tax department supported by audited financial statements complying with international reporting standards.
+There is a self-assessment system requiring estimates and payments on account to be to be submitted before 31 July and 31 December of the tax year, and the final return and payment to be made by the following 1 August.

+Companies must also submit other ad hoc returns, such as: